 Math is pivotal to your future.
-This is true for anyone who aspires to graduate from college in the U.S. and it is double triple true for anyone who aspires to be admitted to and graduate from any of the 400+ selective colleges in the U.S. Why do I say this?
+This is true for anyone who aspires to graduate from college in the U.S. and it is double-triple true for anyone who aspires to be admitted to and graduate from any of the 400+ selective colleges in the U.S. Why do we say this?
 The data.
 First, you'll increase your performance on the standardized tests if you learn your math.
-A study of 2010 SAT test takers showed that students who successfully completed precalculus or calculus had test scores higher than the mean on all three sections of the test (that's right higher reading, math, AND writing scores) while students who only completed Algebra II had test scores lower than that mean on all three sections of the test.
+A study of 2010 SAT test takers showed that students who successfully completed precalculus or calculus had test scores higher than the mean on all three sections of the test (that's right -- higher reading, math, AND writing scores) while students who only completed Algebra II had test scores lower than that mean on all three sections of the test.
 Second, you'll be more likely to graduate from college if you successfully complete more math in high school.
-One of many studies on this topic showed that only 34% of those that stop with Algebra II go on to graduate from college, but 55% of those who make it through Precalculus go on to graduate from college and a whooping 73% of those who make it through Calculus in high school go on to graduate from college.
+One of many studies on this topic showed that only 34% of those that stop with Algebra II go on to graduate from college, but 55% of those who make it through Precalculus go on to graduate from college and a whopping 73% of those who make it through Calculus in high school go on to graduate from college.
 I hope I've convinced you -- whatever you do, prepare for success and successfully complete as much math as possible in high school.

 One note: math is not a subject that generally lends itself to compressed instruction, so be cautious about trying to accelerate your math by taking summer school.